Fiber vs. cable internet: Compare speeds & prices

 Fiber vs. cable availability

-Fiber optic is currently not as widely available as cable internet, according to the FCC.
-Fiber optic internet providers, however, are working as quickly as they can to continue to expand their services throughout the country.
+According to the FCC, fiber internet is not currently as widely available as cable internet.
+However, fiber internet providers are working as quickly as they can to continue expanding their services throughout the country.

 Fiber internet – 43%